 CEX.IO has a maker/taker fee schedule in place.

-Part of your order can be taker, if it is instantly matched with a smaller volume order already available on the market.
-Taker fee will be applied to this partial execution.
-The incomplete remainder will be considered maker order, as it will add liquidity to the market, and maker fee will apply accordingly.
+Part of your order can be a taker if it is instantly matched with a smaller volume order already available on the market.
+A taker fee will be applied to this partial execution.
+The incomplete remainder will be considered a maker order, as it will add liquidity to the market, and the maker fee will apply accordingly.

 How is the fee calculated?

 A taker fee is reserved from your account at the moment of order placement.
 This is done because there is no possibility for the system to know, whether the order will be maker or taker before it is added to the order book.

 If the order is added as a maker - the reserved fee is immediately returned to the user's account.

 If the order is partially completed upon placement, the taker fee for the partial completion is taken, and the rest is returned.